versatica/mediasoup/doc/Building.md

 ### `invoke docker-run`

 Runs a container of the Ubuntu Docker image created with `invoke docker`.
-It automatically executes a `bash` session in the `/mediasoup` directory, which is a Docker volume that points to the mediasoup root folder.
+It automatically executes a `bash` session in the mediasoup directory, which is a Docker volume that points to the mediasoup root folder.

 **NOTE:** To install and run mediasoup in the container, previous installation (if any) must be properly cleaned by entering the `worker` directory and running `invoke clean-all`.